FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 |-- build.gradle // gradle configuration file
 |-- gradle
 |   |-- wrapper
-|       |-- gradle-wrapper.jar //  the related code implementation for downloading Gradle
+|       |-- gradle-wrapper.jar //  related code implementation for downloading Gradle
-|       |-- gradle-wrapper.properties // configuration information used by the wrapper, such as the gradle's version etc..
+|       |-- gradle-wrapper.properties //  Configuration information used by the wrapper, such as the version of gradle
 |-- gradlew // shell script for executing wrapper commands under Linux or Unix
 |-- gradlew.bat // batch script for executing wrapper commands under Windows
 |-- src